 The Rangers work on the traditional country of the three groups between the Staaten and Leichhardt Rivers.
 Their role as Indigenous Rangers means that we have Traditional Owners working on country for cultural and environmental projects.
 Importantly, they use their traditional knowledge together with science to contribute to natural resource management on country.

-It is also thanks to them that we have strong partnerships with the community and local industries.
-Their community and visitor education work strengthens people's understanding of our cultural and natural values on country; and their hard work with pastoralists, Carpentaria Shire Council, government groups, researchers, and resource management groups shows our commitment to a healthy country for all.
+It is also due to the work of the Rangers that we have strong partnerships with the regional community and local industries.
+The Rangers' community and visitor education work strengthens people's understanding of our cultural and natural values of country; and their hard work with pastoralists, Carpentaria Shire Council, government groups, researchers, and resource management groups shows our commitment to a healthy country for all.